ShanmukhaManoj11/RoboHub/README.md

 2. API is header only.
 Implementations can be found in `include` directory

 3. All functionaly can be qualitatively and/or quantitatively tested using provided tests found in `tests` directory

+### Running tests